gvwilson/sensibleadventures/nardica/nardica.md

 The plasma gun spun and flared again, sending another drone tumbling into the sea.
 "Where are they all coming from!?"
 Wales demanded.

-"They're the *Bengal*'s, sir," the Marine on the gun yelled back.
+"They're the *Bengal*'s, sir," the Marine on the gun yelled back conversationally, his imprinting keeping him unnaturally calm.
 "The Zillions hacked them somehow.
-Doctor Johel is trying to get them back under control, but she's lost the network connection.
-They've defaulted back into peer mode---they won't take instruction from anything except one of their own."
+Doctor Johel is trying to get them back under control, but she's lost the network connection."
+His armor automatically ducked as a shot from a passing drone ricocheted off a nearby hatch.
+"I'm afraid I cannot fully assist my comrade until they are dispersed."

-One of their own---all of a sudden Iffy knew what she had to do.
+Iffy looked at Honesty.
+All of a sudden she knew what she had to do.
 "Let go of me!" she yelled at Wales.
-"I have to get to my cabin!"
+"I have to get below!"

 "No!
 You're safer here!"

-"I *gotta*!
-I can fix this!"
-He hesitated a moment, then released his grip.
+"I gotta help her!
+Please!"
+Wales hesitated a moment, then released his grip.
 She twisted past him and sprinted back to where they had been.

 Waves threw spray high into the air each time they caught on the edge of the